toedter/webapp-tutorial/README.md

 Getting Started
 ---------------
-* ./gradlew cleaN build (builds all the tutorial labs)
+* ./gradlew clean build (builds all the tutorial labs, runs all the tests)